ramnathnayak07/Wiki-Search/README.md

 # Wiki Search
 Wiki Search is a simple web application that allows users to quickly search Wikipedia articles by their valid names.
-The project is built using HTML, CSS, and JavaScript, and it leverages the Tailwind CSS framework for styling.
+The project is built using HTML, CSS, JavaScript, and it leverages the Tailwind CSS framework for styling.

 Features